 Lynne Shamwana BA FCA – Chief Financial Officer at Virgin Care

 Lynne is Chief Financial Officer of Virgin Care and a Non Executive Director of the West Brom Building Society.
 She was previously Global Finance Director of Christie’s the international art auction house.
 She has held a variety of senior finance and management roles at Centrica plc, British Gas, Goldfish Bank plc and Alliance & Leicester plc.

 Lynne has been a supporter of the MicroLoan Foundation for over ten years after seeing first hand the impact of their work in Malawi and Zambia.
 She was impressed with the charity’s empowering approach in helping some of the world’s poorest women to develop their own businesses to enable them to make better choices for themselves and their families.

 Sarah Thomas is a seasoned marketing and communications strategist with a passion for innovation, creativity and technology.
 As a Managing Director at Accenture, Sarah now leads the Executive Positioning practice globally.
 Prior to this she spent more than 10 years as Chief Marketing Officer for the $11bn+, 120,000 people strong Accenture Operations business and as head of Accenture’s Industry Analyst relations team.

-The work of MicroLoan Foundation is a cause Sarah is passionate about having travelled in Africa and seen first-hand the hardships women often face.
+The work of MicroLoan Foundation is a cause Sarah is passionate about having travelled in Africa and seen the hardships women often face.
 She saw how with a helping hand these women can build their own business and a future for their families.

 Victoria Pawsey – Senior Client Relations & Marketing Leader at EI Advisory